-Your baby should be placed on his back to sleep, not on his tummy or side.
-Continue to keep bumpers, pillows, and other items out of the crib to prevent suffocation if he rolls over and so he cannot use these items as steps to climb out of the crib.
+Your baby should be placed on their back to sleep, not on their tummy or side.
+Continue to keep bumpers, pillows, and other items out of the crib to prevent suffocation if they roll over and so they cannot use these items as steps to climb out of the crib.
 The crib mattress should be moved to its lowest point before your baby learns to stand.
 Click here for the SIDS page in the parent information section of our website for more information.

 Use an approved, rear-facing car seat.
 Your child may have outgrown the infant rear facing seats and you can transition to a convertible or 3-in-1 car seat approved for rear facing to higher weights and heights.
-Your child will be the safest if rear facing until he outgrows the manufacturer limits (for height/weight) of the car seat, which should be beyond 2 years old.
+Your child will be the safest if rear facing until they outgrow the manufacturer limits (for height/weight) of the car seat, which should be beyond 2 years old.
 Your own safe driving behaviors are important as well.
 Use a seat belt, do not drive under the influence of drugs or alcohol, and do not text or use mobile devices while driving.

 Now is a good time to make sure your house is child-proofed if you have not already done so.
 Install electrical outlet guards, place safety gates at the top and bottom of stairs, bolt down furniture as needed, and install child-proof latches.
 Move dangerous chemicals such as those found in drain cleaners and dishwashing detergents out of your baby's reach.
 Some house plants are poisonous, so move them up high, too.
 If your child ingests anything potentially poisonous, call Poison Control at 800-222-1222.
-Keep this phone number by your phone.
+Save this phone number in your phone.
 Sun exposure should be limited at any age, but a baby's skin can be especially sensitive.
-When outside, protective clothing should be worn and sunscreen should be applied.
-Click here for a sunscreen page in the parent information section of our website for more information.
+When outside, protective clothing should be worn, and sunscreen should be applied.